LordAshes/TaleSpire-CommonCodeSnippets/README.md

 ChatMessageDetection.md = Information on how to read chat messages

 ConfigEntry.md = Defining configs that's updatable by user prior to runtime.
-Updatable in r2modman to.
+Updatable in r2modman to

 EnumeratingAssets.md = Information on how to obtain a list of all CreatureBoardAssets (minis)

 InputBox.md = Create an input box prompting user input

+LoadingAssetBundlesAtRuntime.md = Information on loading assetBundle at runtime

 PositionRotation.md = Information on getting a mini's position and rotation information